felipelouza/mm-repair/Readme.md

 ## Experimental: the DRV format

 The DRV (Dense Row Values) format is suitable for dense matrices since it treats 0 as any other matrix entry.
 Each matrix entry (including 0) is represented by an int32 id.
+At the moment matrix vector multiplication is not supported for the DRV format.

 ---